AtzoriMarco/OF2025_Erlangen/README.md

 ## Prerequisites

-* A Linux environtment, with the openFOAM installed.
+* A Linux environtment.
 If you do not have experience with Linux, do not worry, I will provide a introducion that covers what is required for this tutorial.
 The best way to follow step by step is using a virtual machine (such as [VMware](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion) of [VirtualBox](https://www.virtualbox.org/)), with the lastest [Ubuntu](https://ubuntu.com/download/desktop) distrubution installed.
 A virtual machine is installed as a regular program, it then requires to identify the same image of the operative system that you would use to install it. **Dual booting or a change of operative system is not required nor advised to follow the course**.

 * In the setup of the virtual machine, please allocate at least 50 GB of storage, which is on the safe side, and 2 CPUs, which is the minimum to test parallel execution.